shrinerb/shrine/README.md

 ```

 Notice that the attachment module added `#avatar`, `#avatar=` and `#avatar_url`
-methods to User. `Shrine[:avatar]` generated a module with these methods, which
+methods to User. `ImageUploader[:avatar]` generated a module with these
-when included to our User model.
+methods, which when included to our User model.

 ```rb
 Shrine[:avatar] #=> #<Shrine::Attachment(avatar)>